ANDY MURRAY, Age 12

 You'll start breathing evenly and keeping your head clear on court changes.
 You'll learn to put tactics over temper.
 And you'll have so many memorable matches, it will make your 12-year-old head spin.

 One of the few college coaches who even bothered to write back to a teenage Aaron Rodgers put it this way: "Good luck with your attempt at a college football career."
-Now that he's a Super Bowl MVP, as well as the highest-paid player in NFL history, Rodgers has a simple message for that kid: Don't change a thing.
-Rodgers' handwritten letter
+Now that he's a Super Bowl MVP, as well as the highest-paid player in NFL history, Rodgers has a simple message for that kid: Don't change a thing. --As told to David Fleming Rodgers' handwritten letter

 Just let the ball go out of bounds.
 You love basketball, so I know better than to tell you not to play in that pickup game on the court at Neal Dow Elementary on Jan.
 2, 2000, in Chico, Calif.
 But there will be a fast break and a bad pass, and instead of letting the ball go, you're gonna try to make a play.
 You'll turn, plant and try to pass it back toward the rim.
 That's when your knee gives out.